jgmcdonough/CE18_methylRAD_analysis/README.md

-# Carryover effects of early life hypoxia influences DNA methylation in *Crassostrea virginica*
+# Prior exposure to hypoxia alters DNA methylation patterns in the eastern oyster

 Raw sequence data is available at the NCBI Sequence Read Archive under BioProject accession number PRJNA1327452.